urgdog/urg.systems/thonks/td.md

 And if you can't slop a deck together to show killer impact, and the results aren't screaming louder than some vague deck, always be open to the idea that you aren't as good as you thought.
+Use that to get better.

-at least I'm not chasing ticket velocity.
+And still, I’d rather do that than fake impact to chase ticket velocity.